fricciardi/datetime2/docs/index.rst

 .. warning::

-   The documentation for the to_utc attribute of the Time class is under development.
+   The documentation of the time reference in the Time class is under development.
 Its content will not be aligned to code until this warning is removed.